A. The name of

 A. Committees may be appointed, elected, or voluntarily formed at the discretion of the membership.

 B. No committee may exist without a statement of purpose.

 C. Each committee shall, as its first act, prepare a statement of purpose to be submitted to the Chair within 30 days of its formation.

 D. No committee may have a purpose overlapping with the purpose of any previously established committee.

 E. Executive Committee

 F. Nominating Committee

 b.
-The Past Chair shall be the presiding officer of the Nomination
+The current Chair shall be the presiding officer of the Executive Committee.

 G. Conference Committees